mychelleblake/PiccoliMorsi/readme.md

 ##Step 2
 * Monica creates custom menu in json format, works with Mychelle on Reservation form, skeletal $.ajax calls.

 * Phil continues html entries, creates custom text for "Our Story" div.
+He also researched and implemented the iframe for the google maps inset.

 * Mychelle cleans up overall CSS, creates restaurant logo in photoshop, works with Monica on reservation form, skeletal $.ajax calls.